Kyle-Pu/Machine-Learning-With-Octave/Logistic Regression/README.md

 In unregularized logistic regression, we risk underfitting or overfitting.

+Look at both folders' README.md's to see what the decision boundary fit by ML looks like.

 ### Underfitting (High Bias)
 Our model doesn't accurately divide different outputs into their own regions.